cmugpi/cmugpi.github.io/topics/bash/globbing-ranges/index.md

 # Globbing & Ranges
 {:.ui.dividing.header.no_toc}

+So far, you haven't really seen any ways that the terminal can be much more powerful than a GUI file browser that you're used to.
+However, as we'll see in this lesson, you can combine some basic features of Bash with the commands you already know to quickly do things that would have been hard to do otherwise.

 ## Globbing

-So far, you haven't really seen any ways that the terminal can be much more powerful than a GUI file browser that you're used to.
-However, you can combine some basic features of bash with the commands you already know to quickly do things that would have been hard to do by hand otherwise.

-Part of bash's power comes from it's ability to carry out file name expansion in a process known as "globbing".
+Part of Bash's power comes from it's ability to carry out file name expansion in a process known as "globbing".
 Globbing is a process whereby certain special "wildcard" symbols are expanded into a matching set of filenames.